THERE WILL ALWAYS BE EMPTY BOWLS IN THE WORLD.

 In January, volunteer “artists” will put their talents to work decorating 300 ceramic bisque bowls—instructions, guidance, colorful glazes and brushes will be provided.

-11:00 am to 2:00 pm in the Elliott University Center Azalea Room and Commons
+10:00 am to 3:00 pm in the Elliott University Center Azalea Room, Willow Room and Commons

 The bowls will then be fired and made ready for the special event.
 On March 31st, members of the university community will have a chance to “purchase” the unique bowls and enjoy a simple meal together to draw attention to world hunger.

 Part II: Ongoing education about Hunger and Homelessness